 Since treatment is related to a specific type of SVT, it’s best to consult a doctor to get the most effective course of action.

 The Social Security Administration (SSA) maintains a listing of recognized disabilities, and SVT is covered under the Adult – Cardiovascular listing.
 In order to qualify for SSDI benefits in relation to SVT Heart, applicants must prove that they meet the eligibility requirements found under this listing.

 The first step in the application process is to be diagnosed with a disability.
 Applicants must seek treatment from a licensed medical professional on a regular basis, and it is essential for this medical provider to record symptoms, treatment methods and complications.

-SVT can be temporary in nature, and people who only have the condition for a short period of time are not eligible for SSDI benefits.
+Supraventricular Tachycardia can be temporary in nature, and people who only have the condition for a short period of time are not eligible for SSDI benefits.
 Because of this requirement, it is necessary for an ongoing medical record to be established.
 This medical record provides evidence that the sufferer is expected to experience symptoms of SVT for at least one year.

 In addition to these basic requirements, people who have disabilities related to the heart are usually required to undergo cardiovascular tests.
 These tests include an exercise tolerance test and various medical imaging tests.
 While these tests may be completed as part of the diagnosis and treatment process, there are times when an individual is ordered to schedule tests by the SSA in order to better prove that a disability makes it impossible for the person to work.

 Getting Help From an Attorney